CORAL: Contextual Response Retrievability Loss Function for Training Dialog Generation Models: Experimental Setup

 \subsection{Evaluation Metrics}

-We use a standard set of referenced evaluation metrics and a recently proposed reference-free metric for automatic evaluation.

-BLEU \citep{papineni2002bleu} and METEOR \citep{banerjee2005meteor} measure lexical match upto $n=4$-grams between the predicted and ground truth response.
-Since a valid response generated by the model can be different from the ground truth, these two metrics cannot always capture the validity of a generation.

-MAUDE \citep{Sinha2020LearningAU} is a recently proposed metric that can capture the suitability between a context and any response without a ground truth reference.
-MAUDE is also a metric based on a response retrieval model and thus our model effectively optimizes MAUDE through the CORAL loss function. \cite{yeh2021comprehensive} observed that MAUDE performs particularly well when the model has been trained on a dataset from a similar domain to its target application domain.
-Hence, we report results for two MAUDE variants based on ESIM \citep{chen2016enhanced,chen2019sequential} and BERT \citep{devlin2018bert} finetuned on the target dataset (DSTC7-Ubuntu or DD).
+We use a standard set of referenced evaluation metrics (BLEU, METEOR) and a few recently proposed reference-free metrics (MaUde, DEB) for automatic evaluation.
+BLEU \citep{papineni2002bleu} and METEOR \citep{banerjee2005meteor} measure lexical-overlap between n-grams of the predicted and ground truth response.
+MaUde \citep{Sinha2020LearningAU, yeh2021comprehensive} captures suitability between a context and a response without a ground truth reference.
+It is based on a response retrieval model and can be optimized through CORAL loss function.
+We report results for two MaUde variants based on ESIM \citep{chen2016enhanced,chen2019sequential} and BERT \citep{devlin2018bert} finetuned on the target datasets.
+DEB~\cite{Sai2020ImprovingDE} is a BERT-based dialog evaluation metric that is trained on a large-scale dataset of Reddit conversations (DEB(r)) and finetuned on a dataset of multiple relevant and adversarial responses for each context (DEB(a)).
+Distinct-n \citep{liu2016not} measures n-gram diversity in generated responses.

-The Distinct-n \citep{liu2016not} metric measures the diversity of n-grams in the overall set of generated responses.
-This number should not be too low, and an ideal target for this is the Distinct-n of the ground truth responses.